 Types of Negligence that Can Lead to Wrongful Death

 Multiple negligent acts can result in wrongful death.
-The most common circumstances that lead to wrongful death tend to involve vehicle collisions or unsafe work environments.
+Some of the most common circumstances that lead to wrongful death involve vehicle collisions or unsafe work environments.

 Wrongful Death Due to Driver Negligence